-Mobile Node: A mobile node in the context of this document is a device that connects via some 3GPP specification (i.e. 3G, GPRS/UMTS or LTE).
-For situations where the network logic is entirely being provided by a dedicated device A connected to another device B, the specification will refer to device A and not to device B. If the protocol logic is distributed (like eg with a computer with an external ethernet interface that does TCP checksum offloading), the aggregate system is being referred to.
+Mobile Node: In the context of this document a mobile node is a device that connects via some 3GPP specification (i.e. 3G, GPRS/UMTS or LTE).
+For situations where the network logic is entirely being provided by a dedicated device A connected to another device B, the specification will refer to device A and not to device B. If the protocol logic is distributed (eg a computer with an external ethernet interface that performs TCP checksum offloading), the aggregate system is being referred to.